DuncanCragg/OnexOS/README-App.md

 # LinkCraft

 LinkCraft is an Android app creating a virtual world, an open 3D universe.
-Something like a mix between Minecraft Creative and Second Life, so aimed at families, not just kids _or_ teens _or_ adults.
+Something like a mix between Minecraft Creative, Avakin Life and Second Life, so aimed at whole families, not just kids _or_ teens _or_ adults.

 ### What can you do?